RIPE-NCC/rpki-commons/README.md

  - Fix: Warn for CRLs with nextUpdate in grace period, reject CRLs with nextUpdate outside grace period.
+ - Fix: Warn for manifests with nextUpdate in grace period, reject manifests with nextUpdate outside grace period.
+ - Fix: Reject CRLs with thisUpdate in future.
+ - Fix: Reject manifests with thisUpdate in future.
+ - Allow grace period for manifests and CRLs to be changed.

 ### 2020-04-24 version 1.9.0